harryeffinpotter/SteamAPPIDFinder/README.md

 # SteamAPPIDFinder
-Steam APPID finder with multiple one-click options.
+Steam APPID Finder with multiple one-click options.

+I created Steam APPID Finder to interface with my SteamAutoCrack mod, which can be found in my SACM repo.
+It is made with 2 key feautres in mind.
+- Accepts CLI arguments.
+- Has multiple ways to copy APPID then close itself.

+Contributions welcome!